 Augustus: I’m not convinced of her sincerity.
 I’m going to end her life now.

-Caeser: Wait father, she lost her entire family.
+Caeser:STOP THIS!
+She lost her entire family.
 Think of all the things she’s been through.
 If I was her I might also try to seek vengeance if I lost you and mom to the Reditus.
 Try to understand not everyone is perfect like you.
 We can’t all follow the dictates of Corydon Deus to perfection.

 (Augustus puts up his rifle against her head, but then relents.)